What Equals 7 In Multiplication

 Introduction: The Uniqueness of 7

 The number 7 holds a unique position in mathematics.
-It's a prime number, meaning it's only divisible by 1 and itself.
+Still, it's a prime number, meaning it's only divisible by 1 and itself.
 This characteristic directly impacts the answer to our question: "What equals 7 in multiplication?"
 Unlike composite numbers (numbers with more than two factors), 7 has a limited set of multiplicative combinations.

 The Fundamental Answer: 1 x 7 and 7 x 1